August’s ruby ̶ gem of the month

 Ruby, the birthstone of August, is one of the most revered gemstones there is, with historical significance unmatched by many other stones.
-Part of the reason the ruby is held in such high regard is due to the gem’s desirable properties: colour, luster, hardness and rarity.
-Another reason rubies have enjoyed such exalted reputations are due to the role they have played throughout history since ancient times.
+Part of the reason the ruby is held in such high regard is due to the gem’s desirable properties: colour, lustre, hardness and rarity.
+Another reason rubies have enjoyed such an exalted reputation is due to the role they have played throughout history since ancient times.
 To learn about this unique and wondrous stone, read on.

 Early cultures viewed rubies as ‘the power of life’.
 The rich red hues of the stone are similar to the colour of blood, and red has historically been the associated colour of intense emotions, such as passion, love, and anger – all components of life.

 Rubies have been recorded as powerful stones since the ancient times, with several mentions in the Bible and ancient Roman scholars remarking on the stone’d unique characteristics.
 The ancient Hindus believed that giving rubies to the god Krishna would allow them to be reborn as royalty, and also that the gemstones would create peace with their enemies.
 Soldiers in Burma – a major source of rubies – wore the stones to protect themselves in battle, and even went so far as to insert the gems into their flesh.
 In the West, rubies were also highly valued among Europeans and were worn to promote wealth, love, wisdom and health.